+А Grade points

+A- 7 Grade points

-(93 - 100)Α = 4 Grade points (90 - 92)= 3.7 Grade points A-(87 - 89)= 3.4 Grade points B+(83 - 86)3.0 Grade points В = B-(80 - 82)2.7 Grade points F (Below 80) =0 Grade points within two weeks of the end of the course or at the discretion of course faculty.
+B+ (87 - 89) = 3.4 4 Grade points

+В (83 - 86) = 3.0 0 Grade points

+B- (80 - 82) = 2.
+7 Grade points

+F (Below 80) = 0 Grade points

+Ι (Incomplete) Course requirements are incomplete.
+Work must be completed within two weeks of the end of the course or at the discretion of course faculty.
 All incompletes must be resolved (i.e., must have grade) prior to beginning next nursing course.

-I (Incomplete) Course requirements are incomplete.
-Work must be completed calendar.)

 W (Withdraw) Official withdrawal from a nursing course by date posted on the course calendar.
-(Note:

-A grade of "F" will be assigned for a withdrawal after the date posted on the course
+(Note: A grade of "F" will be assigned for a withdrawal after the date posted on the course calendar.)

 S (Satisfactory) Indicates acceptable work in clinical or other non-scored work.

 U (Unsatisfactory) Indicates unacceptable work in clinical or other non-scored work.

-AU (Audit) Indicates approved audit.
+AU J (Audit) Indicates approved audit.